Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Preliminaries

-\subparagraph{Model of computation.} We will use base-2 logarithms throughout this paper unless otherwise indicated.
+\subparagraph{Model of computation.} We use base-2 logarithms throughout this paper unless otherwise indicated.
 Our computation model is a unit-cost word RAM~\cite{DBLP:conf/stacs/Hagerup98} with multiplication, randomization, and machine word size $B = \Theta(\log n)$ bits.
-We measure space in machine words; multiplying by $B$ gives the space in bits.
-We analyze our randomized algorithms against an \emph{oblivious adversary}~\cite{DBLP:conf/sosa/CardinalI21}: the sequence of updates to $T$ is chosen in advance, without access to the random bits used by our algorithms.
+We analyze our randomized algorithms against an \emph{oblivious adversary} (e.g., \cite{DBLP:conf/stoc/BeimelKMNSS22}): the sequence of updates to $T$ is chosen in advance, without access to the random bits used by our algorithms.

 \subparagraph{Substring complexity.} Substring complexity~\cite{DBLP:journals/algorithmica/RaskhodnikovaRRS13,DBLP:journals/talg/ChristiansenEKN21} measures the repetitiveness of a string.
 For each $d \geq 1$, let $\mathcal{S}_{d} = \{ T[i..i+d-1] \mid 1 \leq i \leq n - d + 1 \}$ be the set of length-$d$ substrings of $T$.
 The \emph{substring complexity} of $T$ is $\delta = \max_{1 \leq d \leq n} |\mathcal{S}_{d}| / d$.